CrashCash/FlashAirScripts/README.md

 Python scripts to access a wi-fi enabled Toshiba FlashAir SD card

 Toshiba FlashAir cards are SD cards that are accessible over wi-fi.

-(This SD card has a wireless access point plus a CPU running a webserver on Linux.
+(This SD card has a wireless access point plus a CPU running a web server on Linux.
 Isn't that amazing?)

 This has been tested on Debian Linux with a W-04 version card